hmusgrave/zgen/README.md

 Suspending execution of a function to yield intermediate results makes some algorithms drastically easier to write.
 This library automates most of the boilerplate for writing functions in that style.
+It supports self-referencing generators, making it suitable for tree and graph algorithms.

 ## Installation